-Proposed treatment areas were developed with a variety of criteria and treatment over a minimum of 30 years.
+Proposed treatment areas were developed using a variety of criteria.
+Treatments could be implemented for up to 30 years, although similar projects have occurred during shorter timeframes.
+If conditions change substantially in the project area where this EA is determined to be no longer valid, the BLM and NPS may write another EA to address new issues and/or conditions.
 Treatments were developed in collaboration with Arizona Game and Fish Department (AZGFD) staff, grazing permittees with allotments within the project area, and subject matter experts who work on the Monument.
 Throughout the project area, survey plots were placed to capture a data snapshot of current vegetation conditions in previous treatment areas and a cross section of vegetation types based on soils and ESDs.
 In addition, Rangeland Health Assessments (Appendix F), trend plot data, past treatment outcomes observations, previous project proposals, and other similar landscape restoration projects were used to develop the proposed action.
 Within the proposed project area, some locations were excluded from consideration for treatment.
-These fell into three general categories: vegetation types where treatment would be highly unlikely to benefit the ecosystem, soil physical characteristics and topography.
+These fell into three general categories: vegetation types where treatment would be highly unlikely to benefit the ecosystem, soil physical characteristics, and topography.
 Mojave transition shrubland and blackbrush mixed shrubland vegetation types typically responds poorly to vegetation manipulation on the Shivwits Plateau.
 These areas have the potential to convert to invasive plant dominated landscapes, while losing the unique mix of plant species found in the transition zones between the Colorado Plateau and Mojave or Sonoran Desert floristic provinces found along the margins of the project area.
 Rocky and gravelly soils, where no fine soils exist, typically do not provide sufficient substrate for more than a few new plants to establish over many years.
 Topography was captured as slope and as a vegetative type.
-Slopes over 30% are logistically difficult to treat and are locations where even slight ground disturbance may result in erosion.
-Cliff and scree slopes vegetative type coincide with both high angle slopes and highly unstable soil slopes that may not exceed 30%.
+Slopes over 30% are logistically difficult to treat and are locations where even slight ground disturbance may result in erosion (Appendix B Figure B.12).
+Cliff and scree slopes vegetative type coincides with both high angle slopes and highly unstable soil slopes that may not exceed 30%.